npquintos/VIDM/README.md

 in "Insert" mode but using the windows button in addition to Shift-jklh

 When in normal mode, you could "mark" windows using 'm', just like in vim.
 Any window that are marked together goes to the same
-*unused* workspace (or tags in DWM). <Enter> should be pressed when finished 'marking'; <Esc> to erase marked windows.
+*unused* workspace (or tags in DWM). *Enter* should be pressed when finished 'marking'; *Esc* to erase marked windows.

 When in normal mode, <TAB> would cycle you through the different workspace (or tags in DWM).
 When in insert mode, Win-Tab does the same thing.

+When in normal mode, Win-x would delete the current workspace or tag.
+Ctrl-Win-x would accomplish same thing when in Insert mode

 When in normal mode, 's' would cycle you through the different 'screens' (or monitor).
-When in insert mode, Win-x does the same thing.
+When in insert mode, Win-s does the same thing.

 When in normal mode, 'x' would exit/close (or delete as in vim) currently focused windows.
 When in insert mode, Win-x does